Free Interview Prep Tool for Data Professionals by 365 Data Science

 Looking forward to seeing you during the workshop!

-Join our workshop on Academic and Personal Website Creation: A Quarto Tutorial, which is a part of our workshops for Ukraine series!
+Join our workshop on Analyzing Time Series at Scale with Cluster Analysis in R, which is a part of our workshops for Ukraine series!

 Here’s some more info: